U.S. Federal Loan

 - You have declined one or more awards.

-- We have been notified that you received other aid or had other resources (Scholarships, Private Loans, Veteran's Benefits, etc.) of which we were unaware when the previous awards were made.
+- We have been notified that you received other aid or had other resources (scholarships, private loans, etc.) of which we were unaware when the previous awards were made.

 - Your data and/or your parent's data on the FAFSA was incorrect and the error has been corrected.